yanlizhou/collinearity/README.md

 ### License

-The main example file and all MATLAB files in the `code` folder are released under the terms of the [MIT license](https://github.com/yanlizhou/collinearity/blob/master/LICENSE).
+All MATLAB files in the `code` folder are released under the terms of the [MIT license](https://github.com/yanlizhou/collinearity/blob/master/LICENSE).